mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - That's not the current mission though

 **"What should we do?"**
 > *"That's your choice.
 I can only show you truth.
 I cannot make your decisions.
 But know this: The Unbound plan to wake Dragon Infernalix within seven days.
 They've recruited fire cultists who can survive dragonfire.
 They'll take the Second Component by force.
 Once Lord Shadows has two Components, finding the third becomes his obsession.
-The odds of Second Sundering increase exponentially."*
+The odds of Second Worldrend increase exponentially."*

 ---